chromium/ballista/docs/design_notes.md

 Firstly, because promises can only be resolved once, and we want to be able to deliver multiple updates.

-Secondly, because of the service worker killing problem discussed above.
+Secondly, because of the service worker lifetime problem discussed above.
 Promises can't live beyond the lifetime of the worker.
-Neither do event registrations, of course, but the events are re-registered when the worker restarts.
+Neither can event registrations, of course, but the events are re-registered when the worker restarts.